 Adoration 4 Adventure’s ultimate guide for finding cheap and free accommodation.

 As someone who has traveled frequently for the past six years and to over 60 countries, I am always looking for ways to save money.
 Thanks to these travel hacks, I rarely ever pay the full price for accommodation and sometimes even get a free hotel stay.
 This means that I can travel to more places or spend longer in destinations for the same amount.

-Here are the methods that I regularly use to find low-cost or free travel accommodation.
+Here are the methods that I use to find cheap and free accommodation.

-What if I told you that you could get free accommodation by working for a few hours a day?
+What if I told you that you could get free travel accommodation by only working a few hours a day?
 The idea of an exchange of goods or services is not new, however, there are now websites that make these transactions even easier to find.

 The most commonly known platforms are Help X, Workaway, and WOOFing.
 Each of these usually has a yearly subscription fee but once you sign up, you can then browse for exchange opportunities in the location of your choice.
 I used another platform called Worldpackers, to complete a work exchange in Barcelona.
 I spent two weeks taking photos for a hostel in exchange for accommodation and some meals.

 Alternatively, you can search for exchanges the old-fashioned way by contacting the host directly.
 We all have skills that can be valuable to others.
 Consider your own experience and what could be useful for an accommodation provider then get in touch with them to see if they are interested in the offer.

 Jobs can range from manual tasks (such as cleaning and construction) through to experienced (such as website design and photography).
 Depending on the level of skill required, each job will have different requirements and provisions.
-The higher the skill you have, the fewer hours you will need to contribute and the more you can expect to receive in return e.g. meals, drinks, activities, etc. It is important to note that as these are exchanges, usually no money is paid and it is up to you to secure the correct visa for that country.
+The higher the skill level, the fewer hours you will need to contribute and the more you can expect to receive in return e.g. meals, drinks, activities, etc. It is important to note that as these are exchanges, usually no money is paid and it is up to you to secure the correct visa for that country.